Adults frequently inform students there are no multiple-choice exams in real life. They are wrong.

 - And, by logic, the decisions you have made in the past profoundly affect the available options you have today.

 - And it’s not only you.
-It’s also important how others around you answer their respective multiple choice questions.
-Your fate is inextricably intertwined with your family, friends, peers, associates, acquaintances, co-workers, leaders and in some cases complete strangers and the decisions they make.
-It is therefore extremely important to choose your friends, your spouse and your associates wisely, because their choices profoundly impact your life as well.
+It’s also important how others around you answer their respective multiple-choice questions.
+Your fate is inextricably intertwined with your family, friends, peers, associates, acquaintances, co-workers, leaders, employers, and in some cases complete strangers and the decisions they make.
+It is therefore extremely important to choose your friends, your spouse, and your associates wisely, because their choices profoundly impact your life as well.

 - Vladimir A. Kozarenko